Downlink/test/Readme.md

     });
 });
 ```

-The second method is to access the remote device directly from the client object and provide the device id every time.
+2. Access the remote device directly from the client object and provide the device id every time for each request method.
 This is handy if we have multiple remote device servers to access;
 ```js
 const m2m = require('m2m');